companieshouse/ci-shellcheck-task/README.md

 # ci-shellcheck-task

-This repository contains a Docker image that can be used to run [ShellCheck](https://www.shellcheck.net/).
+This repository contains a minimal Docker image that can be used to run [ShellCheck](https://www.shellcheck.net/).
 The image is based on `alpine:3.12`.

 ## Build Args